uikit/uikit/README.md

 - Clone the repo, `git clone git://github.com/uikit/uikit.git`.
 - Install with [Bower](http://bower.io): ```bower install uikit```

+You find the compiled UIkit distribution in its own [repo](https://github.com/uikit/bower-uikit).

 ## Developers

 First of all, install [Node](http://nodejs.org/).
 We use [Gulp](http://gulpjs.com) to build UIkit.
 If you haven't used Gulp before, you need to install the `gulp` package as a global install.